tari-project/tari/RFC/src/RFC-0201_TariScript.md

 * The UTXO has a positive value `v` like any normal UTXO.
 * The script nor the output features can be changed by the miner or any other party.
 Once mined, the owner can no longer change the script or output features without invalidating the range proof.
+* We dont need to provide the complete script only the script hash.

 ### Transaction input changes